-- Strengthening Mobility and Revolutionizing Transportation (SMART) Grants (\$1B, new) This new competitive grant program supports state, local, and tribal governments in conducting demonstration projects to advance smart city or community technologies and systems to improve transportation efficiency and safety, along with priorities like climate mitigation, resilience, and equity. - University Transportation Centers (UTCs) (\$500M, expanded) Competitive grant program that advances transportation expertise and U.S. technology in the field of transportation at two-and four-year colleges and universities.
-The program awards competitive grants to university consortia across the country to support the state-of-the-art in transportation research, enable technology transfer, and invest in the next generation of transportation professionals, including at Historically Black Colleges and Universities and other Minority Serving Institutions. - Advanced Research Projects Agency-Infrastructure (ARPA-I) (new) A new agency modeled after the Department of Defense's DARPA and the Department of Energy's ARPA-E focused on leveraging science and technology to address efficiency, safety, and climate goals for our nation's transportation infrastructure.
+- Strengthening Mobility and Revolutionizing Transportation (SMART) Grants (\$1B, new) This new competitive grant program supports state, local, and tribal governments in conducting demonstration projects to advance smart city or community technologies and systems to improve transportation efficiency and safety, along with priorities like climate mitigation, resilience, and equity.
+The activity is anticipated to be structured as a two-stage program that initially supports planning, team-building, and developing a proof-of-concept, followed by demonstration projects at greater scale. - University Transportation Centers (UTCs) (\$500M, expanded) Competitive grant program that advances transportation expertise and U.S. technology in the field of transportation at twoand four-year colleges and universities.
+The program awards competitive grants to university consortia across the country to support the state-of-the-art in transportation research, enable technology transfer, and invest in the next generation of transportation professionals, including at Historically Black Colleges and Universities and other Minority Serving Institutions. - Advanced Transportation Technologies and Innovative Mobility Deployment (ATTIMD) (\$300M) - A competitive grant program available to State and local governments and agencies, Metropolitan Planning Organizations, regional partnerships, and research consortia for the development of advanced transportation technologies and innovative mobility deployments. - Advanced Research Projects Agency-Infrastructure (ARPA-I) (new) A new agency modeled after the Department of Defense's DARPA and the Department of Energy's ARPA-E focused on leveraging science and technology to address efficiency, safety, and climate goals for our nation's transportation infrastructure.
 ARPA-I will support advanced research and deployment, innovative partnerships, and technology transfer activities across sectors.
 ARPA-I is authorized in the Bipartisan Infrastructure Law, but funding has not yet been appropriated. - Open Research Initiative (authorized at \$250M, new): Establishment of an advanced transportation research pilot program that supports states, local governments, universities, nonprofit organizations, and private sector organizations by enabling them to submit unsolicited research proposals addressing unmet DOT research needs.
 The Open Research Initiative is authorized in the Bipartisan Infrastructure Law, but funding has not yet been appropriated.